Why Is Everyone Talking About Macy's Stock?

 *Stock Advisor returns as of August 17, 2022

-John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Leo Sun has positions in Amazon.
-The Motley Fool has positions in and recommends Amazon and Target.
-The Motley Fool recommends The TJX Companies.
-The Motley Fool has a disclosure policy.
+Parkev Tatevosian has positions in Macy's.
+The Motley Fool has positions in and recommends Target and Walmart Inc. The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.